Looking for simple ways to help your preschooler navigate their feelings and friendships?

 How To Support Social And Emotional Development In Preschoolers And Toddlers

-Identify, express, and model emotions with young children to help them become socially and emotionally competent.
-Additionally, reading books, playing games, singing songs, and social-emotional activities for preschoolers and toddlers, such as imaginative play, are other ways to practice their skills.
+Identify, express, and model emotions with young children to help them develop social and emotional competence.
+Additionally, preschoolers and toddlers can practice their skills by reading books, playing games, singing songs, and engaging in social-emotional activities such as imaginative play.

 Identify Emotions